Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Metrology with ancillary qubit

 where $J_\alpha=\sum_{k=1}^N\sigma_\alpha^k/2$, $\alpha=x,y,z$, denotes the collective spin operator with $\sigma_{\alpha}^k$ the $\alpha$-component of Pauli matrix of the $k$th probe spin, $\omega_P$ and $\omega_A$ represent the energy splitting of the probe spin and the ancillary spin, respectively, and $g$ is the coupling strength between the two components.

-The free Hamiltonian and the interaction Hamiltonian in Eq.~(\ref{H}) are feasible in various experiments.
-The interaction Hamiltonian can be realized by the atoms interacting with the photon mode due to an quantum nondemolition interaction~\cite{braginsky1996quantum,hammerer2010quantum}, where $J_z$ is the sum of the total angular momentum of individual atoms and $\sigma_z$ denotes the Stokes operator associated with the distinction between the number operators of the photons polarized along orthogonal bases.
-The Hamiltonian can also be realized by two cavities containing two-component Bose-Einstein condensates coupled by cavity quantum electrodynamics~\cite{pellizzari1995decoherence,pyrkov2013entanglement}, where the operators $J_z$ and $\sigma_z$ correspond to the Schwinger boson operators $a^\dagger a-b^\dagger b$ in the relevant cavities with $a^\dagger$ and $b^\dagger$ being bosonic creation operators for two orthogonal quantum states.
-In quantum dots~\cite{gillard2022harnessing}, $J_z$ and $\sigma_z$ describe the nuclear spins and the electron spin, respectively, and $gJ_z\sigma_z$ describes the hyperfine interaction.
+The interaction Hamiltonian in Eq.~(\ref{H}) is feasible in various experiments.
+In the nitrogen-vacancy (NV) centers~\cite{xie2021beating}, $J_z$ and $\sigma_z$ describe the $^{13}$C nuclear spins and the NV electron spin, respectively.
+The magnetic field parallel to the quantization axis of the NV center sets an additional splitting between $m_s=\pm1$ states, and allows us to isolate a two-level subsystem comprising $m_s=0,1$.
+In the hybrid qubit-photon-magnon systems, the Hamiltonian can be distilled from a dispersive interaction between the Kittel mode of the magnon and a superconducting qubit through a microwave cavity~\cite{lachance2020entanglement}.
+The collective spin operators of magnon $J_{\alpha}$, $\alpha=x,y,z$, are associated with the bosonic operators of Kittel mode through the Holstein-Primakoff (HP) transformation.
+In addition, our Hamiltonian can be realized by two cavities containing two-component BECs coupled by cavity quantum electrodynamics~\cite{pellizzari1995decoherence,pyrkov2013entanglement}, where the operators $J_z$ and $\sigma_z$ correspond to the Schwinger boson operators $a^\dagger a-b^\dagger b$ in the relevant cavity modes with $a^\dagger$ and $b^\dagger$ the bosonic creation operators for two orthogonal quantum states.

-The probe spin ensemble and the ancillary qubit are initially separable, i.e., the input state of the full system is a product state $\rho_P\otimes\rho_A$ as indicated by Fig.~\ref{protocol}.
+The probe spin ensemble and the ancillary qubit are assumed to be initially separable, i.e., the input state of the full system is a tensor product state $\rho_P\otimes\rho_A$ as indicated by Fig.~\ref{protocol}.
 The whole evolution operator of the circuit can be described by